 Forecast "Wholesale" includes aggregated projected sales to City of Winter Park, City of Lake Worth Beach, City Mt.
-Dora, City of Chattahoochee, and Lakeland Electric as summarized in Section 2 of OUC's 2021 Ten-Year Site Forecast "Net Energy for Load" may not exactly match up with peak demands presented in the 2021 OUC Ten-Year Site Plan due to rounding.
+Dora, City of Chattahoochee, and Lakeland Electric as summarized in Section 2 of OUC's 2022 Ten-Year Site Plan.
+Forecast "Net Energy for Load" may not exactly match up with energy requirements presented in the 2022 OUC Ten-Year Site Plan due to rounding.